Thomas Perkins (businessman): Biography

-Perkins received a B.S. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology (MIT) in 1953.
+Perkins received a B.S. in electrical engineering and computer science from Massachusetts Institute of Technology (MIT) in 1953.
 He earned an MBA from Harvard University in 1957.
 While attending MIT, Perkins joined the Delta Upsilon fraternity.
 Perkins was mentored by Georges Doriot.

 Career

 In 1963, he was invited by Bill Hewlett and David Packard to become the administrative head of the research department at Hewlett-Packard.
 He was the first general manager of HP's computer divisions, credited with helping shepherd HP's entry into the minicomputer business.
 During the 1960s, he also started University Laboratories, which was later merged into Spectra-Physics.
 At University Laboratories he was the co-developer of the first low-cost He-Ne laser, having had the idea of how to directly integrate the laser cavity mirrors inside the plasma tube.

 In 1973, with Eugene Kleiner, he founded Kleiner Perkins, one of the first Sand Hill Road venture capital firms.
 Later, Frank J. Caufield and Brook Byers joined the firm, eventually becoming named partners.
-Perkins served as a director of Applied Materials, Compaq, Corning Glass, Genentech, Hewlett-Packard, and Philips Electronics.
-He served as the only chairman of Tandem Computers, from its founding in 1974 until its 1997 merger with Compaq.
+Perkins was a director at Applied Materials, Compaq, Corning Glass, Genentech, Hewlett-Packard, and Philips Electronics.
+He was chairman of Tandem Computers, from its founding in 1974 until its 1997 merger with Compaq.
 Perkins was also chairman of Genentech from 1976 until 1990, when it merged with Roche Holding Ltd.

 During the HP/Compaq merger fight in 2001, Perkins was a member of the Compaq board and an outspoken supporter of the merger.
 He joined the HP board of directors in the merger, retired, and officially rejoined the HP board days before Carly Fiorina was forced to resign from her posts as chairman and chief executive officer of HP.
 Perkins led efforts to force Fiorina out.